Director, Social and Behavioral Sciences Division

 Danya Keene's mixed-methods research broadly explores how social policies contribute to health inequality, with a particular focus on issues related to housing, neighborhoods and place.
 For example, her work has examined how urban revitalization and public housing demolition may affect the health of low-income African American communities in Chicago, Atlanta and nationally.
 She is also conducting mixed methods research that explores linkages between home foreclosure and health.
 Dr. Keene is...

-Associate Professor of Epidemiology (Chronic Diseases) and of Psychology
+Professor of Epidemiology (Social and Behavioral Sciences) and Psychology

-Aging; Environment and Public Health; Mental Health; Psychological Phenomena and Processes; Social Sciences; Psychiatry and Psychology
+Aging; Environment and Public Health; Mental Health; Psychological Phenomena and Processes; Social Justice; Social Sciences; Psychiatry and Psychology

 Assistant Professor of Epidemiology (Chronic Diseases)